ritchiea/casestudy/README.md

 ## Setup

-The project can be set up to demo and run the test suite with a few simple commands.
+The project can be set up to demo with a few simple commands.
 Docker is required to run a postgres instance for data persistence.

 Requires node 20.5.0